elastio/bon/website/reference/builder/top-level/on.md

 ## Future releases

 There is an issue [#152](https://github.com/elastio/bon/issues/152) about adding support for [`default`](../member/default.md), [`with`](../member/with) and other non-boolean attributes to the `on(...)` clause.
-We'll be glad if you take a look at the design proposed in that issue and put a 👍 if you like/want this feature or leave comment if you have some more feedback.
+We'll be glad if you take a look at the design proposed in that issue and put a 👍 if you like/want this feature or leave a comment if you have some more feedback.